HungEmb/hungemb.github.io/_posts/2020-07-20-Process-of-parsing-and-executing-init-scripts.md

     return Success();
 }
 ~~~
-Analysing each segment of code:
+Analyse each segment of code:

 Check whether the action have a trigger or not, if not, it returns immidiately.
 Example: action ```on property:init.svc.surfaceflinger=stopped``` haves ```args[0] = "on" args[1] = "property:init.svc.surfaceflinger=stopped"```, this action have a trigger is ```property:init.svc.surfaceflinger=stopped```
 ~~~
     std::vector<std::string> triggers(args.begin() + 1, args.end());